Restorative Circles in the Classroom: Reflection, Accountability, and Repair

 Circles require emotional readiness.

-Three Types of Circles Every Teacher Should Know
+Three Types of Restorative Circles in the Classroom Every Teacher Should Know

 1. Proactive Community-Building Circles